Smoked Pork Butt – The Time Science & How Long To Cook

-Novice meat smokers often run into several different issues when they first start cooking, one of the major ones being how long you should actually smoke a piece of meat for.
+Novice meat smokers often run into several different issues when they first start cooking, one of the major ones being how long you should actually smoke cuts of meat for.
 This question can have many answers depending on the type of meat and the cut you're using, so it's not always that easy to answer.

 In order to give you a better understanding of how long to smoke a piece of meat, let's go over a recipe for smoked pork butt and explore the topic a little more thoroughly, with plenty of handy tips along the way that'll make your meat contest-caliber delicious.
 Let's get started.

 What You'll Need For This Smoked Pork Butt Recipe

 To smoke a pork butt using this recipe, you'll need to following ingredients and tools:

-When you've gathered your ingredients, you can then begin work on making the meat.
+When you've gathered your ingredients, you can then begin work on making the meat with this cooking method.

 Step 1: Brine the Pork